Spicy Soul Chicken Fried Rice

 - 4 eggs lightly beaten

-- To make spicy soy sauce, in a non-stick skillet over medium heat red chili flakes and oil for 2 minutes.
-Remove skillet from heat and allow to cool for 1 minute then add garlic, teriyaki and soy sauce; mix pineapple juice and cornstarch together pour in skillet, bring mixture to a boil and remove from heat once thickened about 2 minutes.
+- In a non-stick skillet over medium heat red chili flakes and oil for 2 minutes.
+Remove skillet from heat and allow to cool for 1 minute then add garlic, hoisin, and soy sauce; mix pineapple juice and cornstarch together pour in skillet, bring mixture to a boil and remove from heat once thickened.